 Women's: Montbell Peak Shell

 Serious climbers love Montbell and for good reason: the company offers well-thought-out technical pieces that come in cheaper than brands like Arc’teryx or Patagonia.
 At just over 9 ounces, the Montbell Peak Shell is a nice lightweight rain jacket for hiking.
 It features a 3-layer Dry-Tec construction, underarm pit zips for dumping heat, and adjustable cuffs that so many emergency shells seem to cut out.
 We also like the fit, which is not too tight or too baggy and therefore works well both for performance and casual use.

-In its price range, the Peak Shell is a very viable contender to a rain jacket like the REI Rhyolite (that jacket has a more breathable membrane but no underarm zips, is heavier, and more expensive).
+In its price range, the Peak Shell is a very viable contender to a rain jacket like the REI Rhyolite (that jacket is slightly cheaper and has a more breathable membrane, but no underarm zips and is heavier).
 Our only real concern with the Peak Shell is the level of crinkliness: it has that feel and loudness of an ultralight sleeping pad more than other rain jackets we’ve tested.
 This may limit its attractiveness for everyday use, although that’s up to the person wearing it.

 See the Montbell Peak Shell

 What we like: The premier rain jacket for trail running.